 Try going to the parks in the morning, then come back to your hotel for lunch.
 An afternoon dip in the pool or trip to the splash pad is just as much fun as one of the parks for most toddlers.
 Don’t skip the nap!
 Not overdoing it with young ones is essentially THE key to a successful Disney trip with toddlers.
 Take a relaxed approach while in the park.
 When your toddler shows signs of being tired or over-heated or over-stimulated, head home to cool off.

 You will appreciate this the summer months especially when it is blazing hot, and most afternoons feature an afternoon rain shower.
 If you have the energy, you could head back to the parks in the evening.
 But if you have very little ones, that half day might be more than enough.
 A character dinner after nap at a Disney resort is a great way to round out the day without overdoing it.

-Checkout these recommendations for the best rides and attractions for your toddler while you are in the park.
+Checkout these recommendations for the best rides and attractions for your toddler in Magic Kingdom to make the most of the time you do spend in the park!

 Plan Character Meals with Your Toddler

 This is a great way to meet the characters without having to wait in long lines.
 They also will give you a chance to get out of the sun, sit down, and re-energize.

 This is by far the most restful way to meet your favorite character or princess.
 In my opinion, this is the bestIn my opinion, this is the best way to meet the characters without having to wait in long lines during the ride times.

 They also will give you a chance to get out of the sun, sit down, and re-energize.
 This is by far the most restful way to meet your favorite character or princesses they will come to your table.